alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </table>
 </div>

-Random Forest will be used as baseline model, and we will tune the hyperparameters of Decision Tree and implement threshold analysis to beat that baseline.
+We will be using Random Forest for model development because it has good score.
 Fraud cost costs higher compare to monitoring cost.
 So, recall score must never decrease.
 It either stays the same or increases.

-## Hyperparamter Tuning
+## Model development
-These are the best hyperparameters for Decision Tree.
-> param_grid = {'max_leaf_nodes': 15, 'min_samples_leaf': 1e05, 'min_impurity_decrease': 8}

-At normal threshold (0.5):
-> Recall: 0.782520325203252

-> Precision: 0.8850574712643678

-> F1-score: 0.8306364617044227

-At optimal threshold (0.375):
-> Recall: 0.7845528455284553

-> Precision: 0.8812785388127854

-> F1-score: 0.8301075268817204

-By choosing 0.375 as threshold, and limiting our recall score to be not lower than our baseline's recall, F1-score increases to 83 %, slightly lower than the baseline's F1-score.
-But we still managed to beat our baseline because of that higher recall.

-The key takeaway here is even though the percentage difference of _Cost (RM)_ of our tuned Decision Tree and baseline is not even 1 %, we still managed to decrease training time (training cost) by 99.5 %.
+We will implement threshold analysis to this model.
+With normal threshold (0.5), the model achieved 82 % F1-score with RM 5822.18 total loss.
+With optimal threshold (0.33), the model F1-score only increased by 4 %.
+The good thing is the total loss was decreased to RM 4523.77, in percentage, 22 %.